London Data Summit 2026

 Senior Data Scientist, Man Group

-Dr Ana Armstrong, PhD, MBA
+Dr Ana Armstrong

 Founder & CEO of AIM Cube, Senior Lecturer in FinTech, University of Greenwich & Advisory Board Member, AIDA Lab